varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 	         Extended variables.
 Supported variables are:

 		   Varnish:time_firstbyte
-		     Time to the first byte from the backend arrived
+		     Time from when the request processing starts until the first byte is sent to the client.

 		   Varnish:hitmiss
 		     Whether the request was a cache hit or miss.
 Pipe